afgodwin/ENGRI1120-Fall-2024/chapter-2-dir/single-component-phase-eq.md

 where $n_{i}$ denotes the number of moles of component $i$ in the mixture, and  $\bar{G}_{i}$ is called the [partial molar Gibbs energy or the chemical potential](https://en.wikipedia.org/wiki/Chemical_potential).

-When the system with species set $\mathcal{M}$ is in phase equilibrium between phases $\alpha$ and $\beta$, the partial molar Gibbs energy for each component must match between the phases:
+When a system with species set $\mathcal{M}$ is in phase equilibrium between phases $\alpha$ and $\beta$, the partial molar Gibbs energy for each component must match between the phases:

 ```{math}
 :label: eqn-gibbs-matching-condition